stevens68/twixtbot-ui/README.md

 There is one dedicated bot for each player.
 The bots can have different settings.
 Click button *Bot Move* to let the reponsible bot do the next move.
 If you switch on *auto move* the bot will make its moves automatically.

-### Network
+### Swap rule

+human players *swap* by clicking on the first peg.
+The peg will be replaced by a black peg, mirrored at the diagonal. twixtbot has its own swap policy (see `./backend/swapmodel.py`).
+The bot will swap any first move on row 7 to 18 plus moves B6, C6, V6, W6, B19, C19, V19, W19.

+### Undo, Redo, Resign, Reset

+Click these buttons to undo the last move, redo undone moves, resign a game or start a new game, resp.
+You cannot click these buttons during MCTS.

+## Evaluation

 By default, both bots share the same neural network in folder `./model/pb`.
 The network has been taken from [twixtbot](https://github.com/BonyJordan/twixtbot) in Dec 2020.
 Some manual adjustments were necessary for tensorflow2 to read it.
 If you want to use another network that you have trained using twixtbot, have a look at the files in folder `./convert` to see what needs to be adjusted before twixtbot-ui can use it.
 Put the network into a separate folder and configure the folder in *File -> Settings...*.

 Note that the network was trained with self-crossing links allowed, which can lead to incorrect evaluations in certain cases, if *allow scl* is set to false (default).
 It doesn't make a big difference though in most cases.

-### Evaluation

 By default, the evaluation output of the network is displayed after each move.
 If you do not want to be distracted or influenced you can uncheck the *evaluation* checkbox.
 This also hides the *MCTS visits* bar chart.

 #### value head

 After each move, the network evaluates the board.
 The value head [-1.0..1.0] indicates the probability for a win of player1 and player2, resp.
-The value is displayed as a float number and as a horizontal bar.
+The value is displayed as a float number and as a vertical bar.
 Past values are recorded in a history bar chart.<br>

 #### policy head